ewallace/protocols/RTqPCR_Agilent_Lightcycler_Protocol.md

     - From the navigator page select your experiment and export data:
         - in native .ixo format
         - full data in plain-text .txt format
-    - From the analysis page, go to "Ct values, fit points", click calculate, and export the whole table in plain-text format.
+    - From the analysis page, go to "Ct values, fit points", calculate Ct values, then export the whole Ct table in plain-text format.

 \newpage